 A: Currently, patients do not have access to the ENS systems of the Certified ENS Vendors, so they can only see what their care providers share with them.

-6.4 Q: Would a Certified ENS Vendor be able to filter out information to adhere to confidentiality requirements such as 42 CFR, or would that be the responsibility of our EHR vendor?
+6.4 Q: Would a Certified ENS Vendor be able to filter out information to adhere to confidentiality requirements such as 42 CFR, or would that be the responsibility of the sending organization?

 A: Care providers are best positioned to filter out 42 CFR applicable information from the ADT HL7 messages sent to a Certified ENS Vendor.
 However, the Certified ENS Vendors have additional safeguards in place to identify and proactively filter information that may not be permissible to share, or are capable of filtering out information to adhere to confidentiality requirements such as 42 CFR.
 If hospitals have questions about these safeguards and filter capabilities, they should contact their Certified ENS Vendor for more details.